cameronwp/framework-kde-splash/README.md

 # Framework KDE Splash Theme

 Custom KDE Plasma splash screen with the Framework logo instead of KDE's default.
-Has the default spinning gear animation.
+Has the new default loading animation of plasmacomponents3.

 ![Framework KDE Splash Preview](contents/previews/splash.png)